 Visitors to Seoul will have a hard time missing the Lotte World Tower, currently the world’s 6th tallest building.
 This monumental skyscraper in Jamsil was completed in 2017 and stands at an impressive 556 metres high.
 On the 117th to 123rd floors of the Lotte World Tower is the Seoul Sky Observatory, where you can enjoy incredible 360 degree views of Seoul and the Han River below.
 Outside the Lotte World tower is another famous Lotte-owned attraction – Lotte World Theme Park, a wonderful place for family fun days out in the capital.

-36: A Church In South Korea Has The World’s Largest Congregations
+36: A South Korean Church Has The World’s Largest Congregations

 When you think of mega-churches, you probably think of super-sized buildings in the USA with thousands of people worshipping inside.
 However, if you want to find the world’s largest congregation each week, you’ll have to visit Seoul.
 The Yoido Full Gospel Church in Seoul has been recognised by the Guinness Book of Records for its immense weekly congregations.
 Over 200,000 people attend each week, but the number of members is said to be over 1 million.